Haolab-BIG/miRNA-seq-preprocessing/README.md

   * **Single Command Execution**: Executes the entire workflow—from FASTQ input and QC, through miRNA quantification, to differential expression analysis—with a single command.
   * **Reproducible**: All software (FastQC, Trim Galore, Bowtie1, miRDeep2, DESeq2) is encapsulated within a Singularity container (`miRNA.sif`), ensuring analysis is fully reproducible across different systems.
-  * **Robust Quantification**: Leverages the well-established miRDeep2 package for accurate mapping and quantification of known miRNAs.
   * **Automated Reporting**: Generates a final, interactive MultiQC report summarizing quality control metrics across all samples and steps for easy assessment.

 ## Requirements